ryanatkn/gro/README.md

 limitations:

 - [Windows is not yet supported](https://github.com/feltjs/gro/issues/319)
-- Gro has been actively used for years but has few users, so you'll likely encounter problems and undesirable limitations -- please open issues!
+- Gro has been actively used since 2019 but it has few users, so you'll likely encounter problems and undesirable limitations -- please open issues!